Analysis | Trump once said Republicans would be ‘sick at even the thought’ of voting twice. Then he told them to go do it.

 One day before the 2018 midterm elections, he warned against “illegal voting.”
 Months later, he said he condemned “any voter fraud of any kind” when asked why he had not condemned alleged fraud in North Carolina.

-On Thursday, Trump tried to clarify that he was only telling voters to verify that their ballot had been counted, as opposed to telling them to vote twice.
+On Thursday, Trump tried to clarify that he was telling voters only to verify that their ballot had been counted, as opposed to telling them to vote twice.

 It was similar to the clarification Trump tried to make earlier this year when asked why he voted by mail in Florida in the March presidential primary, even as he falsely warned that mail-in voting leads to widespread voter fraud.

 “I could vote by mail for that because I’m allowed to,” Trump said in April.
-“Well that’s called out of state. … I happen to be in the White House, and I won’t be able to go to Florida to vote.”
+“Well, that’s called out of state. … I happen to be in the White House, and I won’t be able to go to Florida to vote.”

 Except Trump was in Florida during early voting and drove past an early-voting site two days in a row on his way to play golf.